Estimating the best separable approximation of non-pure spin-squeezed states: Methods

-Let us now illustrate the method to find an upper bound, for the case of the BSA, but again a similar method can be applied to other measures of the form \eqref{eq:distmeasgen}.
-As we mentioned, for finding a tight upper bound to the BSA we have to look for the decomposition of the form as in \cref{eq:DBSA} with the ``closest'' possible $\sigma \in {\rm SEP}$, which can be done iteratively with a method similar to Ref.~\cite{ShangGuhne2018} and improved exploiting the symmetry of the state.
-Concretely, one can iteratively obtain an ensemble of product states $\{p_k , \ket{\psi_1 \dots \psi_N}_k\}_{k}$ (and thus a separable state $\sigma$ as in \cref{eq:sepstatDef}) from the following steps: \begin{enumerate} \item Consider the separable state $\sigma_{K-1}$ from previous iteration (initial point can be, e.g., $\sigma_0 = \id/2^N$). \item Choose a new product state $\ket{\psi_1 \dots \psi_N}_K$ maximizing the ``overlap'' with $\varrho - \sigma_{K-1}$. \item Add the product state to the ensemble. \item Find new probabilities $\{p_k\}$ by minimizing $D(\varrho, \sigma_K)$. \end{enumerate} The concrete form of the ``overlap'' and distance functions determine the different ways to concretely implement this iteration optimally.
-For example, in the case of the BSA a procedure to ideally calculate the optimal ensemble is described in Refs.~\cite{KarnasLew01,LewSanp98}.
-However for better numerical stability it might be convenient to consider the standard overlap function $\bra{\Psi^{\rm prod}_K} (\varrho - \sigma_{K-1}) \ket{\Psi^{\rm prod}_K}$ and the two-norm distance $D(\varrho, \sigma_K) = \tr(\varrho - \sigma_K)^2$ in all cases.
+Let us illustrate this method to find an upper bound that focuses on the BSA, but we note that similar methods can be applied to other measures of the form \eqref{eq:distmeasgen}.
+To find a tight upper bound to the BSA, we must find the decomposition of the form as in \cref{eq:DBSA} with the ``closest'' possible $\sigma \in {\rm SEP}$, which can be done with a method similar to Ref.~\cite{ShangGuhne2018} and improved by exploiting the symmetry of the state.
+Concretely, at iteration $k$ we consider a separable ansatz of the form

-A schematic description of an the iterative algorithm that is used to find the upper-bound is illustrated in Fig.~\ref{fig:algo}.
-It is also worth pointing out that determining the maximum overlap between a given matrix and a generic product state is a hard problem in general.
-However, one can implement an algorithm (also described in \cite{GuhneReimpellWernerPRL07,KampermannPRA1012,ShangGuhne2018}) that iteratively gives each single-particle state that maximizes its overlap with the reduced state of the rest $\tr_{N-1}(\bra{\Psi^{\rm prod}_K} (\varrho - \sigma_{K-1}) \ket{\Psi^{\rm prod}_K})$ for fixed states of the other $N-1$ particles.
-Practically, this algorithm converges relatively quickly to a (suboptimal) product state with a high overlap with $(\varrho - \sigma_{K-1})$~\cite{KampermannPRA1012,ShangGuhne2018}.
+where each $\ket{v_i^{(k)}} = \ket{\psi_1 \dots \psi_N}$ is a fully separable pure product state and the $p_i^{(k)}$ form a probability distribution.
+In the following steps (cf. \cref{fig:algo}), we explain how to obtain an iteratively better separable ansatz state at each step:

+\begin{enumerate} \item Start with some separable state $\sigma_{k-1}$as input, e.g., initially it could be the totally mixed state $\sigma_0 = \id/ 2^N$), or a fully polarized state. \item Choose a new product state $ \ket{v_i^{(k)}} = \ket{v}$ by considering the overlap optimization problem \footnote{Note that the $\lambda \approx O(1)$ only ensures positivity and numerical stability.},

+As this is the key step, which is typically very complex, the practical goal is not to find the absolute optimal solution, but to find a good approximate solution in a feasible way.
+To illustrate it for a two-particle state, the idea is to fix one party $\ket{a}$ and optimize over $\ket{b}$ using the procedure described in \cite{KampermannPRA1012} (see also \cite{GuhneReimpellWernerPRL07,GuhneReimpellWerner08}), i.e.,